Prof Daniel Hough

 Dan Hough graduated from the University of Newcastle upon Tyne in 1997.
 On leaving the North-East he headed for the Institute for German Studies at the University of Birmingham to complete his PhD.
 Following the completion of his doctoral studies in 2000 he spent another two years in Birmingham working on a Leverhulme Trust funded research project with Professor Charlie Jeffery and then as an ESRC Postdoctoral Fellow.
 He then moved to the University of Nottingham for a year before joining the department in the Autumn of 2003.

 If Dan is not in his office then he is likely either to be watching Shrewsbury Town Football Club or playing cricket for Twickenham CC.
-He tweets (about anything from corruption through to lower league football and from German politics and to the great game of cricket) on @thedanhough
+He tweets (about anything from corruption via lower league football to German politics) on @thedanhough

 2013- Professor of Politics